California to give 40% of vaccine doses to vulnerable areas

 SACRAMENTO, Calif.
-(AP) — California will begin setting aside 40% of all vaccine doses for people who live in the most vulnerable neighborhoods in an effort to inoculate people most at risk from the coronavirus and get the state’s economy open more quickly.
+(AP) — California will begin setting aside 40% of all vaccine doses for the state’s most vulnerable neighborhoods in an effort to inoculate people most at risk from the coronavirus and get the state’s economy open more quickly.

+Two officials in Gov. Gavin Newsom’s administration shared details Wednesday on condition of anonymity.

-The doses will be spread out among 400 ZIP codes with about 8 million people eligible for shots, said Dr. Mark Ghaly, the state’s health ahd human services secretary.
-Many of the neighborhoods are concentrated in Los Angeles County and the Central Valley, which have had among the highest rates of infection.
+The doses will be spread out among 400 ZIP codes with about 8 million people eligible for shots.
+Many of the neighborhoods are concentrated in Los Angeles County and the Central Valley.
 The areas are considered most vulnerable based on metrics such as household income, education level, housing status and access to transportation.

-“With vaccines still scarce, we must target vaccines strategically to maximally reduce transmission, protect our healthcare delivery system and save lives,” Ghaly said in a briefing Thursday.

 Once 2 million vaccine doses are given out in those neighborhoods, the state will make it easier for counties to move through reopening tiers that dictate business and school reopenings.